manuelbieh/react-book/hooks/hooks-api.md

 const [state, setState] = useState(initialState);
 ```

-This Hooks returns a **value** as well as a **function** to us, which we can use to update the **value** itself.
-During the first rendering of a component that uses this hook, this value is equal to the `initialState` which you have passed to the state.
+This Hooks returns a **value** as well as a **function** to us, which we can use to update the **value**.
+During the first rendering of a component that uses this hook, this value is equal to the `initialState` which you pass to the state.
 If the parameter that has been passed in is a function, it will use the return value of the function as its initial value.

 When the update function is called, React ensures that the function always has the same **identity** and does not create a new function whenever the hook is called.
 This is important as it reduces the number of renders and also means that we do not need to pass any other **dependencies** \(as is the case in `useEffect()` or `useCallback()`\).